-Simmons & Simmons

-One Ropemaker Street
+Simmons & Simmons One Ropemaker Street London EC2Y 9SS United Kingdom

-London, EC2Y 9SS

-United Kingdom
+Prusik Asian Smaller Companies Fund plc

 Appendix 1 - Report on Remuneration

 The European Union Directive 2014/91/EU (known as the "UCITS V Directive") came into effect on 21 March 2016.
 The Company operates a remuneration policy in accordance with applicable UCITS requirements and the principles outlined in the ESMA guidelines on sound remuneration policies under the UCITS Directive (the "Remuneration Guidelines") and which is set out in the Company's Remuneration Policy dated 18 March 2016 which can be found at www.prusikim.co.uk and is referred to in the current Prospectus.